 Note: If a vendor staff has clicked on “Don’t show again” in the pop-up notification when viewing the Transaction Report, other vendor staff or admin will still receive the notification when they check the Transaction Report, unless the server owner has updated the MIDs under Settings.

-The location admin(s) or vendor admin(s) can define the ticket-to-currency rate to keep track of how much value is being given away through tickets, which will greatly enhance the financial insights of the transactions report.
+The location admin(s) or vendor admin(s) from the amusement market can define thew ticket-to-currency rate to keep track of how much value is being given away through tickets, which will greatly enhance the financial insights of the transactions report.
+You can follow the instructions below to preset the conversion rate in General Settings and check the new columns that supports the tickets transaction data.
+The transaction data of the new tickets-related columns will be updated every 6 hours (server time).

-1. Configure A Tickets-to-Value Conversion Rate at Vendor’s Settings
+1. Configure Tickets-to-Value Conversion Rate in General Settings

 2. Check Tickets-related Enhancements in Transactions Reports

-With the conversion rate configured in vendor’s settings, you can navigate to the transactions reports where the newly added columns related to the ticket payout data will be found in the summary reports of all locations and the detailed reports of a particular location, which helps you to acquire the ticket dispensing performance of each game and location.
+With the conversion rate configured in General Settings, you can navigate to the transactions reports where some ticket-payouts-related columns have been added in the summary reports of all locations and the detailed reports of a particular location, which helps you to acquire the ticket dispensing performance of each game and location.
+Please see the screenshots below that includes the new columns added in Transactions Reports to support this feature.